 PersonalLoans.com: An Easy Way to Find Affordable Loans Online

-While PersonalLoans.com makes it possible to connect with lenders offering personal loans, they don’t lend the money themselves.
+While PersonalLoans.com - BR makes it possible to connect with lenders offering personal loans, they don’t lend the money themselves.
 The company operates as a loan platform instead, connecting consumers who use the website with the best personal loans from their partners.

 To be eligible for a personal loan through this platform, you need to have a valid form of identification, a checking account, a good credit score, and proof of income you can use to repay the loan.
 You also need to be at least 18 years old and a U.S. citizen or permanent resident.
 While PersonalLoans.com installment loans are available for consumers with credit scores as low as 580, those with lower scores will likely pay higher interest rates — sometimes much higher.

 Applying for a personal loan through this platform is easy, and as you might expect from the name, you can fill out your entire loan application online.
 Once you provide basic information like your name, your address, your Social Security number, the reason for your loan request, and your employment information, PersonalLoans.com will search their network to figure out which of their partners can offer you a personal loan with the best rates and terms.

 If you’re approved for a loan based on the information you provided, you’ll be redirected to a loan agreement you can consider.
 At that point, you’ll want to take special care to read through all the terms and fine print along with the monthly payment and repayment timeframe.